Manual Reference Pages - max (3fortran)

 !
 Remember if any argument is an array by the definition of an ! elemental function all the array arguments must be the same shape.

-! to find the single largest value of arrays you could use something ! like MAXVAL([arr1, arr2]) or probably better (no large temp array), ! max(maxval(arr1),maxval(arr2)) instead
+! to find the single largest value of multiple arrays you could ! use something like !
+MAXVAL([arr1, arr2]) ! or probably better (more likely to avoid creating a large temp array) ! max(maxval(arr1),maxval(arr2)) ! instead

 end program demo_max